Update 9: The Family Question and the Shared Secret (Avi and Madam)

 “Yes.”

 She leaned forward, her elbows on the low table, invading the small space between us.
-"Avi, can I ask you something personal?"
 Her eyes seemed to pin me in place.
+“Avi, can I ask you something personal?”

 She kept her voice deliberately casual, but her tone was inquisitive.
 “Who all lives in your house right now?”